stjudecloud/university/docs/genomics-platform/workflow-guides/seaseq/index.md

 ## Overview

-**Single-End Analysis SEQuencing pipeline** (abbreviated as **SEASEQ**) is a comprehensive automated computational pipeline.
-It leverages field-standard, open-source tools for processing and analyzing for all ChIP-Seq/CUT&RUN data analysis.
+**Single-End Analysis SEQuencing pipeline** (abbreviated as **SEASEQ**) is a comprehensive automated computational pipeline that leverages field-standard, open-source tools for processing and analyzing for all ChIP-Seq/CUT&RUN data analysis.

 SEASEQ performs extensive analyses from the raw output of the experiment, including alignment, peak calling, motif analysis, read coverage profiling, clustered peak (e.g. super-enhancer) identification, and quality assessment metrics, as well as automatic interfacing with data in [GEO]/[SRA].
 The easy-to-use and versatile format of SEASEQ makes it a reliable and efficient resource for ensuring high quality ChIP-Seq analysis.